Become a Volunteer

-We have a pressing need for general stewards who will help us to increase the Museum's opening times.
-Maintaining the rotas, greeting groups, assisting visitors, finding lost children, and everything else -- including making sure the building is secure at the end of the day!
-You don't need to have great or even any technical knowledge -- an interest in the Museum's work and making it even more accessible to the public are key.
+We have a pressing need for general stewards to help us to increase the Museum's opening times.
+Maintaining the rotas, greeting groups, assisting visitors, finding lost children, and everything else!
+You don't need to have any technical knowledge -- an interest in the Museum's work and making it even more accessible to the public are key.

 Guides and Explainers

-Probably the most important role in the museum - explaining the collection to the visiting public.
-Individual experts will explain their systems and processes they are most expert about, but there is always a need for a guide to escort groups of visitors through the museum and present the collection as an overall experience.
+Probably the most important role in the museum is explaining the collection to the visiting public.
+There are individual experts on hand to explain their systems, but there is always a need for guides to escort groups of visitors through the museum and present the collection as an overall experience.